ndamulelonemakh/ndamulelonemakh/README.md

 - 👋 Hi, I’m @endeesa :earth_africa:
-- 👀 I’m interested in solving societal problesms with technology
+- 👀 I’m interested in solving societal problems with technology
 - 🌱 I’m currently learning tools and techniques to help unlock value from Big Data. i.e. Data Engineering
 - 💞️ I’m looking to collaborate on project that aim to enhance accessibility to technology for disadvantaged communities

 - My areas of expertise are
   - Developing solutions on [Microsoft Azure]()
+  - Machine learning - Natural Language Processing
   - Python Data Stuctures & Algorithms
   - DotNet & DotNetCore
-  - Machine learning - Natural Language Processing
-  - Batch & Streaming Analytics on [GCP]()
+  - Designing data solutions on [Microsoft Azure]()

 - 📫 How to reach me